A Pipeline Built With Purpose

 Novel Gout Targets

-Clinical trials are essential to the research and development process.
-People who participate in clinical trials play a vital role in helping physicians and investigators understand how an investigational medicine may safely and effectively treat a specific disease or condition.
+Clinical trials are essential to the research and development process and play a vital role in helping physicians and investigators understand how an investigational medicine may safely and effectively treat a specific disease or condition.

 For a comprehensive list of current clinical trials involving Horizon medicines, please visit: www.clinicaltrials.gov.